nicolaics/jim-carry/README.md

     - Package images are shared with the relevant user through email.

+## Prerequisites

+Before running this application, ensure you have the following installed:
+- **[Flutter SDK](https://docs.flutter.dev/get-started/install)**: Install and configure the Flutter SDK for your operating system.
+- **[Android Studio](https://developer.android.com/studio)**: Install the latest version and set up the required SDK tools and emulator configurations.

 ## How to Run
 1. Have the recent version of Android Studio and Flutter.
-2. Go to the jim-carrier-flutter directory.
+2. Go to the **jim-carrier-flutter** directory.
-3. Run the command flutter run.
+3. Run the command **flutter run**.

 ## Tech-Stacks